Kaylee Bryson: Trans-Am

 Bryson made her Trans-Am Series debut in the 2023 season-opening race at Sebring.
 In 2024, she began competing full-time in the series' SGT class to gain road course experience before pursuing opportunities in IndyCar or NASCAR.
 In her fourth career series start, Bryson won her first race on April 14, 2024, at NOLA Motorsports Park, leading every lap from pole position and winning with a 29-second margin of victory.
 She then earned a second class win at Canadian Tire Motorsport Park on August 31.
 With Bryson's third win at Virginia International Raceway in October, she clinched the series championship in the SGT class, becoming the second female driver in history to do so and third overall to win a Trans-Am title of any kind.

 In 2025, Bryson moved up to Trans-Am's XGT class.
 She earned her first class win at Mid-Ohio Sports Car Course on June 21 despite battling a cam sensor issue throughout the race, giving her the championship standings lead over veteran driver Paul Tracy.
+Bryson clinched the XGT championship at the season's penultimate race at Barber Motorsports Park and became the first female driver to win Trans-Am championships in two different classes.